Evolution of the Paid Department

 January 8, 1957: FF Mario Colitarci (a future Captain) thwarts a robbery

-June 2, 1957: Chief Strathearn hospitalized with heart attack
+June 2, 1957: Chief Strathearn remains hospitalized with heart attack

 August 15, 1957: From the Morning Call and Paterson News (clips courtesy of Dennis Morrison)